-How to make mooli ki sabzi
+How to make Mooli Sabji

 A) chopping mooli (radish)

-1. Rinse and then peel the radish.
+1. Rinse and then peel the white radish.
 Either grate or chop the radish roots finely.
-If the radish has leaves, then rinse the leaves and then chop them finely too.
+If the radish has tender leaves, then rinse the leaves and then chop them finely too.
 Also chop the green chilies.

 4. Now add 1 to 2 green chilies (chopped).

-6. Then add the finely chopped mooli (radish).
+6. Then add the finely chopped radish.

 7. And salt as per taste.

-8. Mix very well.
+8. Stir and mix very well.